dhanjyoti/React-step-by-step/React_Notes/mock.md

 ***Error Boundary***
 In a class component that implements either one or both of the lifecycle methods i.e, getDerivedStateFromError or componentDidCatch becomes an `error boundary`.

-The static method getDerivedStateFromError method is used to render a fallack UI after an error is thrown and the componentDidCatch method is used to log the error information.
+The static method getDerivedStateFromError method is used to render a fallback UI after an error is thrown and the componentDidCatch method is used to log the error information.

 Error Boundaries will catch the error and display a fallback UI.
 This is done through `getDerivedStateFromError`.